plan-your-recovery/plan-your-recovery.github.io/ce-about.md

 description: ""
 permalink: /ce-about/
 ---
+<header>About Continuing Education</header>
 <p><strong>Plan Your Recovery</strong> offers two types of continuing education for addiction treatment professionals.
 All classes are free to the public.
-There is a $5 fee per credit if you request a con</p>
+There is a $5 fee per credit if you request continuing education</p>

 <p><a href="planyourrecovery.com/webinars" title="Webinars">Live Webinars</a></p>